YowSiaoKang/tp/docs/UserGuide.md

 **:information_source: Take note:**<br>

-- Tag(s) added can be of any length, but tags that are longer than 25 characters will be truncated when they are shown.
-- Tag(s) added should not contain any special characters.
+- Phone Number added should only contain numbers, and it should be at least 3 digits long.
 - Email added should be of format local-part@domain. `local-part` contains only alphanumeric characters and these special characters excluding parentheses (+_.-).
 `domain` is made up of domain labels and it must end with a label at least 2 character long.
 Each domain label must start and end with alphanumeric characters.
+- Tag(s) added can be of any length, but tags that are longer than 25 characters will be truncated when they are shown.
+- Tag(s) added should not contain any special characters.

 </div>